BrowserWorks/Waterfox-Android/README.md

 If you're trying to build fenix with a local ac AND a local GV, you'll have to use another method: see [this doc](https://github.com/mozilla-mobile/fenix/blob/main/docs/substituting-local-ac-and-gv.md).

-### Using Nimbus servers during local development
-If you're working with the Nimbus experiments platform, by default for local development Fenix configures Nimbus to not use a server.

-If you wish to use a Nimbus server during local development, you can add a `https://` or `file://` endpoint to the `local.properties` file.

-- `nimbus.remote-settings.url`

-Testing experimental branches should be possible without a server.

 ### GeckoView
 Specify a relative path to your local `mozilla-central` checkout via `dependencySubstitutions.geckoviewTopsrcdir`, and optional a path to m-c object directory via `dependencySubstitutions.geckoviewTopobjdir`.